In a world of CRMs, email automation, and lead scoring, it’s hard to believe that a 50-year-old sales methodology still has merit.

 To avoid having buyers treat you as a salesperson, stop acting like a salesperson.
 Subvert the buyer’s expectations.

-In your initial discovery call, don’t try to pitch anything.
+In your initial discovery call, don’t pitch anything.
 Focus only on bonding and building rapport.

 Authenticity is key here.
 Don’t spend the first five minutes building rapport through small talk and then getting down to business.
 The majority of your effort throughout the entire sales process should be put into building trust.